-In addition to the Achieved Parkland Standard, keys to the ongoing evolution of an urban centre - or Strategic Growth Area - is the establishment of new, small urban park space elements that come with large scale redevelopment.
-Those new elements do not significantly add to the quantum of park space within the community, but do, however add to the increasingly robust and interesting parkland system throughout the community.
+In addition to the Achieved Parkland Standard, keys to the ongoing evolution of a Strategic Growth Area - is the establishment of new, small urban park space elements that come with large scale redevelopment.
+Those new elements do not significantly add to the quantum of park space within the community, but do, however add to the increasingly robust and interesting Parkland System throughout the community.
 The whole system is greater than the sum of its individual elements.

-As such, In addition to the Achieved Parkland Standard of 12% within the Town's Strategic Growth Areas, it is also an important objective of the Town to require all significant developments (defined as developments on sites that are equal to, or greater that 1,500 square metres in size) within a Strategic Growth Area make a recognizable contribution to the urban parkland system by requiring an on-site urban park space element.
+As such, as part of the Achieved Parkland Standard of 12 percent within the Town's Strategic Growth Areas, it is also an important objective of the Town to require all significant developments (defined as developments on sites that are equal to, or greater that 1,500 square metres in development site size) within a Strategic Growth Area make a recognizable contribution to the Urban Parkland System by requiring an on-site urban park space element.
 Innovation and diversity of urban park spaces is to be encouraged, and alternative land ownership strategies may be considered by the Town as the identified Strategic Growth Areas become more urban over time.
-Recommendation 21: It is recommended that the Town require that, in addition to the larger scale elements of the urban parkland hierarchy achieved through Secondary Plans/Block Plans identified previously, all development on all individual sites within the Strategic Growth Areas that are greater than 1,500 square metres in size, shall include, at a minimum, a land contribution to the Town for urban park purposes, that meet the following criteria:
+Recommendation 19: It is recommended that the Town require that, in addition to the larger scale elements of the urban parkland hierarchy achieved through Secondary Plans/Block Plans identified previously, all development on all individual development sites within the Strategic Growth Areas that are greater than 1,500 square metres in size, shall include, at a minimum, a land contribution to the Town for urban park purposes, that meet the following criteria:

-- An on-site urban parkland system contribution of not less than 5% of the net developable site area for any residential or mixed-use development that includes residential uses; - The urban parkland system elements considered appropriate in this context may include Connecting Links, Pocket Parks and Sliver Parks.
-Under no circumstances will the net area of any of these urban parkland system elements be less than 75 square metres; - An urban parkland system element shall have frontage on a public street right-of-way; and, - Larger sites shall include larger urban parkland system elements and/or multiple urban parkland system elements.
+- An on-site Urban Parkland System contribution of not less than 5 percent of the net developable site area for any residential or mixed-use development that includes residential uses - the remainder of the required parkland dedication/ cash-in-lieu contribution shall be used to achieve the larger scale elements of the urban parkland hierarchy within the same defined Strategic Growth Area; - The Urban Parkland System elements considered appropriate in this context may include Connecting Links, Pocket Parks and Sliver Parks.
+Under no circumstances will the net area of any of these Urban Parkland System elements be less than 75 square metres; - An Urban Parkland System element shall have frontage on a public street right-of-way; and, - Larger sites shall include larger Urban Parkland System elements and/or multiple Urban Parkland System elements.

-Within the Downtown Oakville and Bronte Village Strategic Growth Areas, the provision of smaller scale urban park elements on individual development sites shall be encouraged, but not necessarily required, by the Town.
+Within the Downtown Oakville, Kerr Village and Bronte Village Strategic Growth Areas, the provision of smaller scale urban park elements on individual development sites shall be encouraged, but not necessarily required by the Town.